surge-synthesizer/shortcircuit-xt/doc/Sprints.md

 - Comb Filter and Processor Stereo Revisit
 - Then: Add a zone by sample revisit especially filters borked on add
 - Then: Implement the memory pool more intelligently
-- JSON .at() to findOr almost everywhere and add a stremaing version findIf
+- JSON .at() to findOrSet almost everywhere and add a stremaing version findIf
 - Voice Design for real and zone level modulators
   - Lifecycle with GATED FINISHED CLEANUP etc
   - AEG/FEG